 Instructions from CLI:

-As the clock is set back, TLS connections will fail.
+Because the clock is no longer current, TLS connections will fail.
 Any URL will need to be HTTP, and not HTTPS.
 There are still some situations in which upgrading by URL will not work, and so please upgrade via local file in GUI if the following does not work for you.

 From the command line:

-Below is some sample output of what the upgrade should look like.
-In this example, the date was changed to Jan 10th instead of changing the year to 2019.
+Below is some sample output of what the upgrade would look like had the date been Jan 10, 2020.

 Once the box is back up, follow the same process for the version of SGOS you are upgrading to.
 Once you are on your final version, follow the instructions on changing the clock to put the date back, and re-enable NTP if it was configured.